stevenhankin/jasper/README.md

 [![Node.js CI](https://github.com/stevenhankin/jasper/actions/workflows/node.js.yml/badge.svg)](https://github.com/stevenhankin/jasper/actions/workflows/node.js.yml)

+Useful if you want to know why a package is referenced in package-lock.json or to understand the path to an attribute within a deeply nested XHR JSON response.

 ## Features

 Displays hover text path for JSON at the root level in modules (javascript) or in JSON files.